faithowuor/digniclimate-insights-platform/README.md

 Early-stage concept and prototype design.

 ## Open Source Commitment
-This project will be fully open-source and hosted on GitHub upon MVP development.
+This project will be fully open-source on other repositories

 ## Founder
 Impact Horizon Limited (Kenya)